amabdallah/WaM-DaM/03WaM-DaM_Schema/InputData_Workbooks/Setup_My_Database.md

 ##A. Setup a SQLite database with a blank WaM-DaM instance

-Download one of these pre-populated WaM-DaM SQLite database instance at your convenience and save it to a place that you can later navigate to, like the Desktop
-•	[WaMDaM_August19_2015.sqlite](https://github.com/amabdallah/WaM-DaM/blob/master/02UseCases/Populated_Database/WaMDaM_August19_2015.sqlite?raw=true) [57 MB] – best if you have a fast internet connection
-•	[WaMDaM_August19_2015.zip](https://github.com/amabdallah/WaM-DaM/blob/master/02UseCases/Populated_Database/WaMDaM_August19_2015.zip?raw=true) [50 MB] –requires WINZIP software to unzip it
-•	[WaMDaM_August19_2015.rar](https://github.com/amabdallah/WaM-DaM/blob/master/02UseCases/Populated_Database/WaMDaM_August19_2015.rar?raw=true) [27 MB] – requires WINRAR software to unzip it

 1. Install SQLite Manager
 <a href="https://github.com/amabdallah/WaM-DaM/blob/master/02UseCases/Populated_Database/SQLite_Instructions.md" target="_blank"> Add-On </a> to Firefox (only works if you open this link in Mozilla Firefox)